jorbDehmel/oak/README.md

 }
 ```

-## Whitespace

-Oak's lexer does not keep track of tabs or newlines, and uses spaces exclusively to delimitate symbols.
-There is, therefore, no compile-time reason why a newline would ever be necessary.
-The translator reads all Oak files as a single line.
-This does NOT mean that you should use poor form!

 ## Acorn
 Acorn is the Oak translator, compiler, and linker.
 Oak is first translated into C++, which is then compiled and linked.